ZSShen/Diary/2021_03_27 Weekly Contest 234/1805 Number of Different Integers in a String.md

 # Problem
-### LintCode 1805.
+### LeetCode 1805.
 Number of Different Integers in a String
 https://leetcode.com/problems/number-of-different-integers-in-a-string/

 # Solution